-At the northeastern slope of poggio di Montieri, stands the Church complex of the Rectory of San Niccolò, comprising a series of buildings laid out inside of a wide plateau near the ditch of the rectory.
+At the northeastern side of poggio di Montieri, stands the Church complex of the Rectory of San Niccolò, comprising a series of buildings.

 The site is known from documents written starting from 1133 but excavation, still in progress, demonstrated the existence of a church dating back to an earlier period.
-In the 12th century, the complex underwent a major restructuring with the construction of a church in esapetala plant (which is equipped with six apses, unique example in Tuscany) and some buildings built around a central space.
-It is also at this time that you build a large industrial area in the northern part.
-In this construction phase belong the furnishings and decorations of exquisite workmanship.
-In the 13th century the complex undergoes slight changes with the construction of some rooms and a courtyard in the middle.
-The entire complex is abandoned at the end of the 13th century.
+In the 12th century, the complex underwent a major restructuring with the construction of a church in “esapetala” plant (which is equipped with six apses, unique example in Tuscany) and some buildings built around a central space.
+It is also at this time that was build a large industrial area in the northern part.
+In the 13th century the complex underwent slight changes with the construction of some rooms and a courtyard in the middle.
+The entire complex was abandoned at the end of the 13th century.